 Signs of food sensitivities in infants

 Infants have delicate digestive systems that can react to certain foods.
-Some baby foods may cause discomfort or upset stomachs due to food sensitivities or intolerances.
-These reactions can be mild or more noticeable, so watching your baby closely after new foods is important.
+Some baby foods may cause discomfort due to food sensitivity, intolerance, allergy, portion size, or texture.
+These reactions can be mild or more noticeable, so watch your baby closely after new foods.

 Frequent spitting up

-Spitting up is common in babies, but a sudden increase after a particular food may signal a problem.
-If your baby spits up large amounts or seems distressed shortly after eating a specific food, that food may not agree with them.
+Spitting up is common in babies, but a sudden increase after a particular food may signal that the food, texture, or portion size is not working well right now.
+If your baby spits up large amounts, vomits repeatedly, or seems distressed shortly after eating, pause that food and call your pediatrician.

 Diarrhea or constipation

 Changes in bowel movements often hint at food-related issues.
-Diarrhea after starting a new food may mean your baby’s body is not processing it well.
-On the other hand, very hard or infrequent stools can suggest the food is too heavy or low in fluid for your baby’s digestion.
+Diarrhea after starting a new food may mean your baby’s body is not processing it well, though infections can also cause diarrhea.
+Very hard, dry, or infrequent stools can suggest constipation, especially when solids are added quickly without enough fluid from breast milk or formula.

 Skin rashes

-Skin reactions such as rashes, redness, or hives can be signs of food sensitivity or allergy.
-These often appear on the cheeks, around the mouth, or on the arms and trunk shortly after your baby eats the problem food.
+Skin reactions such as rashes, redness, or hives can be signs of food allergy or irritation.
+These may appear on the cheeks, around the mouth, or on the body shortly after eating.
+Hives with swelling, vomiting, wheezing, or breathing trouble need urgent medical attention.

 Excessive gas

 Some foods lead to extra gas or bloating.
-If your baby pulls their legs up, has a firm or swollen belly, or cries more than usual after mealtimes, trapped gas might be the cause.
-Gentle tummy massage or bicycle-leg movements can sometimes bring relief.
+If your baby pulls their legs up, has a firm or swollen belly, or cries more than usual after mealtimes, trapped gas might be part of the problem.
+Gentle tummy massage, burping breaks, or bicycle-leg movements may help, but severe or persistent belly pain should be checked.

 Unusual crying or fussiness